 That’s a totally valid thought but here’s another one…

 People have friends.

-You might talk a little bit about nursing and sleep training but your burning white hot passion is helping moms-to-be eat healthy and have a natural childbirth.
+You might talk a little bit about nursing and sleep training but your burning white-hot passion is helping moms-to-be eat healthily and have a natural childbirth.

 Every week you shower your mamas-to-be with the best tips and resources you can find.

-***Plus with the two email service providers I’m about to tell you about you can easily add “Did you give birth yet?
-Click here to be added to our special new mommies series and stop receiving pregnancy emails” so they don’t unsubscribe all together.***
+***Plus with the two email service providers I’m about to tell you about, you can easily add “Did you give birth yet?
+Click here to be added to our special new mommies series and stop receiving pregnancy emails” so they don’t unsubscribe altogether***